 Test accessibility features and accommodations should not be assigned broadly to all students with the same disability.
-Accessibility features and accommodations should be selected based on the student's learning preferences, previous record of success using the accessibility feature or accommodation, disability-related needs, and level of the student's comfort using the accessibility feature or accommodation in question.
-The selected accessibility features and accommodations must be listed in the student's IEP, ISP, or 504 plan and consistently provided in the classroom in order to obtain useful feedback on their effectiveness.
+Accessibility features and accommodations should be selected based on the student's learning preferences, previous record of success using the accessibility feature or accommodation, disability-related needs, and level of the student's comfort using the accessibility feature or accommodations must be listed in the student's IEP, ISP, or 504 plan and consistently provided in the classroom in order to obtain useful feedback on their effectiveness.
 Providing accessibility features and accommodations that the student does not need may actually adversely impact his or her performance on the test and interfere with the test's ability to measure the student's achievement.
 IEP teams, ISP teams, and 504 Plan Coordinators should consider whether the recommended accessibility feature(s) and/or accommodation(s):